jaspector

 8:30 AM - 4:30 PM, Monday-Friday

-Typical inspection sequence: Typical sequence: Foundation/footing, framing, rough-in (electrical/plumbing/mechanical), insulation, final inspection.
+Typical sequence: Typical sequence: Foundation/footing, framing, rough-in (electrical/plumbing/mechanical), insulation, final inspection.

 All new construction, remodeling, additions including single- and multi-family dwellings, commercial construction, accessory structures (sheds, gazebos, pergolas, carports, playhouses, detached garages, pole buildings), agricultural buildings, greenhouses, pools, solar panel installations, retaining walls, and manufactured homes.
 Minimum threshold: fair value of construction must exceed $300.

+Not all construction work requires a permit in unincorporated Sussex County, DE.
 The following work is generally exempt: Construction with a fair value of less than $300; Carports less than 400 square feet (excluded from inspections, though a permit may still be required—confirm with office); Automatic fire sprinkler systems in one- and two-family dwellings and townhouses (exempted from sprinkler mandate, not from general building permit); Routine maintenance not involving structural work.
 Note: Exempt from building permit does not mean exempt from other applicable requirements.
 Confirm specific items with the Building Code Office before proceeding.
+When in doubt, confirm with the local building department before starting work.